Signs Of Being Pregnant

 Your Pregnancy

 There are various other signs of being pregnant, though less common, and they're all detailed in the book Your Pregnancy MD: The First Trimester.
-It's an awsome book and lists thing such as:
+It's an awesome book and lists thing such as:

 If you do believe you may be pregnant, or you’re unsure, read up on what an obstetrician has to say.
 The book is very highly rated and popular, plus it takes you from the very start of your pregnancy right through the first trimester.
 For ten bucks you're getting all you'll need to know, straight from the hroses mouth.